Education Department announces thousands of new loan discharges

 The discharges are part of a major push to provide loan relief to students that began with the closure of Corinthian Colleges two years ago.
 Friday's announcement affects students who attended Corinthian, as well as ITT Technical Institute and American Career Institute (ACI).

-About 6,300 closed school discharge claims from former students of ITT have also received approval from the department.
+About 6,300 closed-school discharge claims from former students of ITT have also received approval from the department.
 The for-profit chain announced in September that its campuses would close their doors, leading to a flood of new discharge applications.
 The department began an outreach campaign last fall to inform ITT students about their options to receive relief in the wake of the closures.
-Most students pursued closed school discharge, which is easier to obtain because it does not require a finding of fraud.
+Most students pursued the closed-school discharge, which is easier to obtain because it does not require a finding of fraud.
 About 14,200 students have pursued that option to wipe out federal loans they used to attend ITT campuses.
-Another 2,500 submitted borrower defense claims to the department.
+Another 2,500 submitted borrower-defense claims to the department.

 Activists and borrowers have stepped up pressure on the administration in recent weeks to provide loan relief to student borrowers affected by fraud and misrepresentation in the for-profit sector, warning it may not be a priority under the incoming Trump administration.
-The Education Department in October released the final version of ambitious new borrower-defense regulations it wrote to make the process clear for students to have loan debt discharged when they are victims of fraud or misrepresentation.
-But Congressional Republicans have said the rule will be among a number of Obama-era regulations targeted for roll back or repeal.
+The Education Department in October released the final version of ambitious new borrower-defense regulations it wrote to make clear the process to have loan debt discharged for students who are victims of fraud or misrepresentation.
+But congressional Republicans have said the rule will be among a number of Obama-era regulations targeted for rollback or repeal.

 "We've taken important steps to provide borrowers the relief they deserve.
 This is real progress.
 And more work remains to ensure that relief continues for borrowers who are deceived by institutions that engage in fraud," Mitchell said.

-The loan discharges provided to former ACI students totals about $30 million in student loans, while the Corinthian claims add up to $558 million.
-The total value of closed school discharges granted to former ITT students so far is $97 million.
+The loan discharges provided to former ACI students total about $30 million, while the Corinthian claims add up to $558 million.
+The total value of closed-school discharges granted to former ITT students so far is $97 million.

-Lawmakers have called on the department to provide relief to other failed for-profit schools as well, including Globe University and the Minnesota School of Business and the Westwood College chain.
-The department said in its announcement Friday that it is continuing to contact student loan borrowers who may be eligible for discharge through various platforms, including social media, phone calls, email and partnerships with state attorney general offices.
+Lawmakers have called on the department to provide relief to other failed for-profit schools as well, including Globe University, the Minnesota School of Business and the Westwood College chain.
+The department said in its announcement Friday that it is continuing to contact student loan borrowers who may be eligible for discharge through various platforms, including social media, phone calls, email and partnerships with state attorney generals' offices.

 "Today's announcement will change the lives of thousands of people, including veterans, who sought the training they needed in today's economy, only to be swindled by unscrupulous schools at their and taxpayers' expense," she said in a written statement.